 Securly’s safety mechanism

-As mentioned earlier, Securly’s student safety and 24 teams are constantly on the lookout for any new dangers and add relevant keywords, phrases, and sites to our AI engines.
+As mentioned earlier, Securly’s student safety and on call teams are constantly on the lookout for any new dangers and add relevant keywords, phrases, and sites to our AI engines.
 This ensures that any activity associated with it is flagged by our engines and reported to you.
 So whenever a student searches for keywords associated with the Momo challenge, we flag that search.
 We have chosen to flag this content due to the self-harm nature related to this challenge.
-In fact, our vigilance during the peak of the Momo challenge, scare resulted in double the number of items to review for our 24 team, but it was achieved with less processing time than usual.
+In fact, our vigilance during the peak of the Momo challenge, scare resulted in double the number of items to review for our on call team, but it was achieved with less processing time than usual.

 As an admin, you can also add relevant keywords and sites to your Allow/Block list to tackle the Momo challenge.
 For example, you can add something as simple as a wildcard to your Global Deny List in the format of *momo*.
 Learn more about adding custom keywords here.

 You can also delegate the management of such flagged activities for Guidance Counselors/Teachers/Faculty via our faculty group feature.
 This allows you to have such assigned staff members receive alerts the moment something such as this is flagged by us.
 Here are some articles to help you get started with that.